agr1996/startup/notes.md

 To correctly get vite installed it can be difficult to get all the node modules needed for a project its a weird mixture of too many can cause problems and not enough will work on a local machine but not on a remote server

+npm init -y will initialize a project for use in node.js then as more modules are added it should fill out the files for npm install to work properly.

 ## Link to README
 [README](README.md)